Elmer G. Osterhoudt

 MRL amplifier box

 The most interesting aspect of the kit is the box!
 Elmer made a wooden box, then covered it with wood grain Contact Paper.
 How long did that take?
-Why didn't he paint it with the same paint as the front panel?
+Why didn't he stain or paint it instead of covering it?

 Transistor Amplifier changes